 Coping mechanisms are complicated psychological processes.
-Everyone has different habits they fall back on when times get tough, and in many cases, these behaviors are completely ingrained in our minds.
-You may have either positive or negative coping mechanisms, so recognizing your habits is a helpful way to improve your mental and emotional health.
+Everyone has different habits they fall back on when times get tough.
+In many cases, these behaviors are completely ingrained in our minds.
+You may have either positive or negative coping mechanisms.
+Recognizing your habits is a helpful way to improve your mental and emotional health.
 You should understand what coping mechanisms are, why we have them, and how you can develop healthy coping skills.

 What Are Coping Mechanisms?

 Coping mechanisms are behaviors, beliefs, or other strategies that help you handle difficult emotions and experiences.
-We can’t change the fact that life throws challenges our way, but we can control the way we react to these situations.
+We can’t change the fact that life throws challenges our way.
+We can, however, control the way we react to these situations.

 Everyone uses different coping skills, and they can be either positive or negative.
 Some coping mechanisms provide short-term relief from trauma or stress, and others are long-term ways of managing hardships.